lou-py/Black-Scholes-Mini-Pricer/README.md

 python black_scholes.py

-The program will successively ask for the inputs listed below; just press Enter to re‑enter a value if you mistype.
+The program will ask for the inputs listed below; just press enter
 # Example

 === Black-Scholes mini-pricer ===